-This vibrant, delicious Healthy Mango Mousse Recipe with Sweet Potato has no added sugar or gelatine, is very low in fat, yet has a velvety smooth, rich and creamy texture.
+This vibrant, delicious Vegan Mango Mousse with Sweet Potato has no added sugar or gelatine, is very low in fat, yet has a velvety smooth, rich and creamy texture.
 It is packed full of goodness and contains a secret ingredient that adds a special little twist to this simple dessert!